What is the Best Crypto Wallet in Australia?

 What are Exchange Wallets?

-The most popular and accessible way to buy crypto is through a centralised exchange.
-Whenever you do so, any assets you buy are initially stored in an exchange wallet, accessible through that platform.
+The most popular and accessible way to buy crypto is through a centralized exchange.
+Whenever you do so, assets you buy are initially stored in an exchange wallet, accessible through that platform.
 Exchange wallets are hot wallets controlled by the exchange on your behalf.
 This means the company is acting as a custodian and has access to your private keys (which is how you confirm/deny crypto transactions).
 From here, investors can either leave their assets on the exchange wallet or transfer them to a self-custodial option.

-Related: Best Crypto Trading Platforms in Australia
+Related: Best Crypto Exchanges in Australia

 Exchange wallets are by far the most convenient and can be a good option for beginners with smaller portfolios.
 However, this leaves you open to counterparty risks (like exchange hacks or business liquidations) which could result in loss of funds.
 Exchange wallets typically cannot be used in conjunction with DeFi apps.